swe-bench/sb-cli/docs/user-guide/delete-run.md

 # Delete Run Command

-The `delete-run` command removes a specific run and its associated data.
+The `delete-run` command removes a specific run id and its associated data.

 ## Usage